joshtynjala/actionscript-3.0-developers-guide/display/display-programming/loading-display-content-dynamically.md

 main application SWF during the compilation process.
 SWF files containing only visual assets can be included in the application package and loaded at runtime, but no code.
 If you attempt to load a SWF that contains ActionScript code, an error occurs.
-The error causes an “Uncompiled ActionScript” error dialog to appear in the application.
+The error causes an "Uncompiled ActionScript" error dialog to appear in the application.

 #### See also